GoogleContainerTools/skaffold/docs/content/en/docs/pipeline-stages/testers/custom.md

 ### Dependencies for a Custom Test

 Users can specify `dependencies` for custom tests so that skaffold knows when to retest during a dev loop.
 Dependencies can be specified per command.
-Users could list out directories and/or files to watch per command.
+Users could list out directories and/or files (for example test scripts)  to watch per command.
 If no dependencies are specified, only the script file (if the command is a script file) will be watched as a dependency.
 Test dependencies cannot trigger rebuild of an image.

-Supported schema for `dependencies` includes:
+Supported schema for `dependencies` include:

 {{< schema root="CustomTestDependencies" >}}

 #### Paths and Ignore

 `Paths` and `Ignore` are arrays used to list dependencies.
 This can be a glob.
-Any paths in `Ignore` will be ignored by the skaffold file watcher, even if they are also specified in `Paths`.
-`Ignore` will only work in conjunction with `Paths`.
+Any `paths` in `Ignore` will be ignored by the skaffold file watcher, even if they are also specified in `Paths`. `Ignore` will only work in conjunction with `Paths`.

 ```yaml
     custom: